-Pain can be experienced when the wisdom teeth erupt through the gum.
-This typically happens between the age of 17 and 21 but sometimes wisdom tooth eruption happens until the age of 25.
+Unbearable Wisdom tooth Pain due to infection can be experienced when the wisdom teeth growing through the gums and Jaw.
+This Wisdom tooth emergency typically happens between the age of 17 and 21 but sometimes wisdom tooth eruption happens until the age of 25.
 The eruption of the wisdom tooth can cause pain in some cases.
 Depending on the severity of the pain and how the wisdom teeth are erupting, emergency dental care might be needed.

 A dentist should be seen as soon as possible to assess the wisdom tooth, alleviate pain and treat any issues so that the possibility of wisdom tooth infection is averted.